michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0053.md

 - adj: surprisingly and unceremoniously brusque in manner
 - adj: extremely steep
 ### Family
-abrupt: abruptedly, abrupter, abruptest, abruptly, abruptness+;abruptness: abruptnesses
+- abrupt: abruptedly, abrupter, abruptest, abruptly, abruptness+
+- abruptness: abruptnesses
 ### Examples
 - Venezuelan President Nicolas Maduro declared the abrupt cash overhaul an economic triumph, claiming people were racing to deposit the old notes into banks.
 - He described the company’s change as an “evolution,” not an abrupt shift.